zachighton/bank_customer_classification/README.md

 ### Trello

-We used Trello to organise and team manage the project.
+We used Trello to organise the project.
 We created epics and broke those down into stories which were then further broken into individual tasks to complete.
+To be able to follow the steps we took in the project follow this **link**.

 ### Github

-The project was stored and updated via github.
+The project was stored and updated via Github.
+This allowed us to easily share the project over multiple devices and sync changes.

 ### SQL